How can I make a special display for UnLiving Portraits?

 Using a Physical Frame

-Lots of decorators have bought or built their own frames for this display!
-The physical frame(s) should have a 4:5 aspect ratio (i.e. 4x5, 16x20, 20x25, etc.), but as long as it confirms to that ratio, the frame can be as big or small as you'd like.
-Of course, the size of the image you project will depend on the throw of your projector and its distance from the wall, or the size of your TV display.
+Lots of decorators have bought or built their own portrait frames to use with the frameless versions of the decorations.
+The physical frame(s) should have a 4:5 aspect ratio (i.e. 4x5, 16x20, 20x25, etc.), and can be as big or small as you'd like to suit your display.
+This technique is great for TVs or projectors.
+Of course, the size of your frame will depend on either the size of your TV or the throw of your projector and its distance from the wall.

 Using HD TV displays

 Many smart televisions can accept an SD card and/or USB to play our MP4 format video files, but they may not allow you to loop your playlist or play more than one file in a row.
-To have complete control over the decorations you may need to connect to a computer or an external media player.
-Be sure to check the product manual on your television to find out if you need an extra playlist device.
+Be sure to check the product manual on your television to find out if you need an extra playback device.
+You can connect a Sprite Media Player or other video device if needed.

 Creating Seamless Transitions